Join us at St Lawrence Church, Eastcote,

 During Communion services, incense (a resin) is sometimes burned in a thurible (seen in the picture).
 You may have seen the person leading in the procession swinging this as they walked in and that is when the smoke is emitted as the incense burns on charcoal.
 The thurible will be swung at various times during the service.

-FAQ 6: Where am I going in Communion?
+FAQ 6: Where am I going for Communion?

 FAQ 7: Is it ok that I do not know the songs, etc?

-You will have been given all the necessary papers, maybe including a song sheet which will be used.
+You will have been given all the necessary papers, including a song sheet, which will be used.
 You will also find the orange hymn book in the ledge found in the seat in front of you.
-It does not matter if you do not know the hymns/songs (or you are just not sure of the tune) just listen to the choir and follow the words until you learn them and can join in.
-The hymn numbers are usually on two boards, one at the front right and the other on the left-hand wall ¾ way down the church.
+It does not matter if you do not know the hymns / songs (or you are just not sure of the tune) just listen to the choir and follow the words until you learn them and can join in.
+The hymn numbers are usually on two boards, one at the front right and the other on the left-hand wall three quarters of the way down the church.
 Sometimes the words are projected onto the screen as well.

 FAQ 8: Do you provide food and drinks?

-After the 10.00 am service on Sunday morning and sometimes after other services, coffee and biscuits are served in the Church Hall.
+After the 10.00 am service on Sunday morning, and sometimes after other services, tea, coffee and biscuits are served in the St Lawrence Church Hall.
 Please do go across to the Church Hall and someone is sure to speak to you!